Generic Name: Norethindrone (Contraceptive) (nor ETH in drone)

 - Be sure to have regular breast exams and gynecology check-ups.
 Your doctor will tell you how often to have these.
 You will also need to do breast self-exams as your doctor has told you.
 Talk with your doctor.

 - This medicine may affect certain lab tests.
-Tell all of your health care providers and lab workers that you take Jencycla (norethindrone tablets (contraceptive)).
+Tell all of your health care providers and lab workers that you take Jencycla (norethindrone (contraceptive)).

 - If you have any signs of pregnancy or if you have a positive pregnancy test, call your doctor right away.

-- Certain drugs, herbal products, or health problems could cause Jencycla (norethindrone tablets (contraceptive)) to not work as well.
+- Certain drugs, herbal products, or health problems could cause Jencycla (norethindrone (contraceptive)) to not work as well.
 Be sure your doctor knows about all of your drugs and health problems.

 - This medicine does not stop the spread of diseases like HIV or hepatitis that are passed through blood or having sex.
 Do not have any kind of sex without using a latex or polyurethane condom.
 Do not share needles or other things like toothbrushes or razors.
 Talk with your doctor.